-Stormwater management is an ever evolving function for South Indian River Water Control District (SIRWCD or District).
-When SIRWCD was originally formed pursuant to Chapter 298, Florida Statutes in 1923, flood control was the main purpose of the District.
-As a result, the initial works of the District consisted primarily of drainage canals, mainly used for agricultural purposes.
-Today, the District's main purpose remains flood control, but it is also aware of the regional and area concerns of the community in terms of stormwater quantity and quality.
-With the development of water quality regulations, the potential impacts from development are being monitored by agencies and/or individuals that have a focused interest on maintaining a healthy ecosystem within the Loxahatchee River Basin and, specifically, the Northwest Fork of the Loxahatchee River.
-Approximately 12,500 acres of SIRWCD discharge into the Loxahatchee River Basin, and therefore, the District is actively engaged in the many external dealings that are influencing the District from a water supply, flood control, water quality, and ecosystem management perspective.
+The potential impacts from development, such as water quantity and quality, are being monitored by agencies and/or individuals that have a focused interest on maintaining a healthy ecosystem within the Loxahatchee River Basin and, specifically, the Northwest Fork of the Loxahatchee River.
+The Board of Supervisors and staff actively engage in the many external dealings that are influencing the District from a water supply, flood control, water quality, and ecosystem management perspective.
 The Board of Supervisors and staff are focused on making sure that the goals and expectations of these external activities do not conflict with the District's best interests with regard to the functioning of SIRWCD's system and the ability to deliver an appropriate level of service.

-From an operation and maintenance standpoint, the District continues to work with the landowners at improving conditions affecting stormwater management.
-District staff continues to assist the Board of Supervisors with operation and maintenance activities involving site specific drainage improvements that impact landowners, canal and culvert maintenance, and replacement or renewal of facilities that affect the works of the District.
-In the District operates addition. and maintains roadways and a park and continues its role to serve the landowners with operation and maintenance of its infrastructure and implementing capital improvement projects and landowner initiated improvements to the District.
+With regards to operations and maintenance, the District continues activities involving site specific drainage improvements that impact landowners, canal and culvert maintenance, and replacement or renewal of facilities that affect the works of the District.
+The District also continues to operate and maintain roadways and a park, as well as plan new capital and landowner initiated improvements.